behavioral economics logo

 sara_wedeman_photo Run her own successful consulting firm;

-Former principal of the Center for Applied Research;
+Been a principal at the Wharton Center for Applied Research;

 Led the Research Division of CoreStates Financial Corporation (now Wachovia Corporation);